-This recipe can be served with rice and perhaps a side of steamed greens drizzled with a teaspoon searingly hot sunflower oil and a little soy sauce mixed with water.
+This recipe can be served with rice and perhaps a side of steamed greens drizzled with a teaspoon of searingly hot sunflower oil and a little soy sauce mixed with water.
 Also known as Kung Pao chicken, this is a fabulous hot-sweet-sour Sichuan-Chinese dish and is very quick to make – once you’ve assembled all the ingredients.

 Chaotian chillies, also known as facing heaven chillies, are hot and fragrant chilli peppers.
 Unlike other chillies which point down as they grow, the chaotian chilli points up to the sky – hence the unusual name.
 Dried chaotian chillies are a pantry staple in the Sichuan province of China.
 Fry them in oil to release their fragrance, then pair with cold and numbing Sichuan peppercorns for a classic Sichuan meal.